-- Renal failure may require haemodialysis or continuous arteriovenous haemofiltration, as the former can drop blood pressure to a dangerous level.
+- Acute kidney injury may require haemodialysis or continuous arteriovenous haemofiltration, as the former can drop blood pressure to a dangerous level.

 - Monitor glucose and other biochemical parameters.
 Large amounts of IV glucose may be required.

-- Liver transplantation may be life-saving if a graft becomes available.
+- May be life-saving if a graft becomes available.
 Various artificial liver devices have been developed and they may bridge the gap until transplant or spontaneous recovery.
-They include a bio-artificial liver.
+These include a bio-artificial liver.

 - Haemorrhage can be a considerable problem.
 Oesophageal varices may require attention.
 If large transfusion requirements exceed apparent blood loss consider retroperitoneal haemorrhage.

-- The major complications that cause death, even after transplantation are bleeding, sepsis, cerebral oedema, renal failure, and respiratory failure.
+- The major complications that cause death, even after transplantation, are bleeding, sepsis, cerebral oedema, acute kidney injury, and respiratory failure.

 Prognosis depends on the cause of the hepatic failure: